NativeScript/docs-v8/understanding-packages.md

 ## Plugins

-There are also quite a number of plugins maitained and developed by the NativeScript TSC which you can find [documented here](plugins/index)
+There are also quite a number of plugins maintained and developed by the NativeScript TSC which you can find [documented here](plugins/index)